kenmanalad/KM-Dev_tool_proj/README.md

 My first personal project in java.

 **Note:**
-This is a passion project that aims to lessen the time of setting up tools, environment and containers for, faster and more productive coding experience.
+This is a passion project that aims to lessen the time of setting up tools, environment and containers, for faster and more productive coding experience.